Alberta transgender teacher fired in 2008 loses case in appeal court

-When a transgender teacher reached a deal in 2010 with the Greater St. Albert Catholic School District he gave up his right to have his complaint heard by the human rights commission, the Alberta Court of Appeal has ruled.
+When a transgender teacher reached a deal in 2010 with the Greater St. Albert Catholic School District, he gave up his right to have his complaint heard by the provincial human rights commission, the Alberta Court of Appeal has ruled.

-"My quick read of it is, this looks like probably we've come to the end of this long and grueling process," he said.
+"My quick read of it is this looks like probably we've come to the end of this long and gruelling process," he said.
 "But I don't know.
 There might be other possibilities I'm not aware of.
 We'll be assessing every option available to us and then deciding at some point which one to pursue."

 -